-2012 Gordon Bell Prize (University of Tsukuba/RIKEN/Tokyo Institute of Technology) World's largest scale of a dark matter simulation.
-The "K computer" was employed to perform calculations related to the evolution of gravity for the early period of space consisting of about 2 trillion dark matter particles.
-Cygnus supercomputer system Cygnus supercomputer system demonstrates the 10th generation of PACS series supercomputer developed at the Center for Computational Sciences, University of Tsukuba.
+Cygnus supercomputer system demonstrates the 10th generation of PACS series supercomputer developed at the Center for Computational Sciences, University of Tsukuba.
 It has been operated from April, 2019.
-It is a large-scale parallel GPU/FPGA cluster system, which consists of 78 compute nodes, each node has GPU and FPGA.
-The peak performance is 2.34 PFLOPS without FPGA.
+It is a large-scale parallel GPU/FPGA cluster system, which consists of 81 compute nodes, each node has GPU and FPGA.
+The peak performance is 2.43 PFLOPS without FPGA.
 Each compute node has 2 sockets of 2.6GHz 12core Intel Xeon Gold 6126 processors, 4 NVIDIA Tesla V100 GPUs.
-32 nodes within the 78 nodes consists of FPGA nodes, each node has additionally 2 Intel Stratix 10 FPGAs.
+32 nodes within the 81 nodes consists of FPGA nodes, each node has additionally 2 Intel Stratix 10 FPGAs.
 Compute nodes are connected by 4 ports of InfiniBand HDR100 (400 Gbps).
 78 nodes are connected by a fat-tree network with the full bisection bandwidth.
 Additionally, among FPGA nodes, 64 FPGA cards are connected by 100 Gbps Ethernet in the two-dimensional 8 × 8 torus network.
-FPGA nodes are supposed to accelerate irregular computation that cannot

-Cygnus be accelerated by GPU.
+FPGA nodes are supposed to accelerate irregular computation that cannot be accelerated by GPU.
 Cygnus is named after a northern constellation in the summer.
 GPU nodes of Cygnus are called the bright first-magnitude star Deneb, and FPGA nodes are called the beautiful binary star Albireo.